zhangchl007/acme-fitness-store/README.md

 az keyvault set-policy --name ${KEY_VAULT} \
     --object-id ${IDENTITY_SERVICE_APP_IDENTITY} --secret-permissions get list
 ```

+> Note: Identity Service will not exist if you haven't completed Unit 2.
+Skip configuring an identity or policy for this service if not configuring Single Sign-On at this point.

 ### Activate applications to load secrets from Azure Key Vault